URDME/urdme/index.md

-### Welcome to the URDME Webpage.
+# URDME

+Unstructured Reaction-Diffusion Master Equation

+www.urdme.org

-URDME is a general software framework for modeling and simulation of stochastic reaction-diffusion processes on unstructured, tetrahedral and triangular meshes.
+URDME is a general software framework for modeling and simulation of stochastic reaction-diffusion processes on arbitrary meshes.
 URDME emphasizes modularity in order to be useful both as a simulation tool and as a framework for development of stochastic simulation algorithms.

+URDME 1.3.
+Copyright 2008--2017

+See the file AUTHORS for a complete list of authors.

 ### Quick Start

-Download the latest stable release and unpack it, alternatively clone the repository (requires a git client).
-In a terminal type:
+Download the latest stable release and unpack it, alternatively clone the repository (requires a git client),
 ```
 $ git clone https://github.com/URDME/urdme.git
 ```